 Have a sign on bonus that they have to stay a certain amount of time to get.
 All new teachers will receive X amount of dollars as a sign on bonus after the first 90 days and maybe another bonus after 180 days.
 This will give them a financial incentive to stay with you and if they stay 180 days, more than likely they will stay with you for years.

 Tip#6 Have an employee referral program for staff

 The lowest rate of no shows will be from employee referrals.
 Your employees know a lot of friends.
 They talk about their job when they are around them.
 Offering a cash incentive for employees to refer a friend who comes to work is a great way to find good staff.
 Make sure the bonus is tied to a timeframe, say after the person works for 90 days, then the bonus is paid out.

 Having a mentorship program that allows for new employees to have a mentor responsible for their training and onboarding is very important to decreasing employee turnover.
 Bringing a new employee who does not “know the ropes” of how a childcare center works can create some problems with existing staff, who worked flawlessly before the new person showed up.
 By having a mentor there to be the middleman; introducing the new team member around, making them feel welcome, and addressing any staff concerns is paramount to long term new employee retention.

 I have heard that it costs upwards to $4000 to onboard and train a new employee.
 If you would invest in ways to decrease turnover, it will greatly help the bottom line.

-Brian Duprey is a Certified Child Care Coach with Child Care Marketing Solutions.
+Brian Duprey is a Certified Child Care Coach with The Child Care Success Company .
 He has opened and operated 8 different schools in New England for over 20 years.
 If you need help growing your early childhood education program reach out to Brian at firstname.lastname@example.org